IRS Estimated Quarterly Tax Payments: 1040-ES Guide & Dates

 You can make quarterly payments through the EFTPS over the phone at 1-800-555-4477 or online.
 Before making a payment, you need to sign up for the service.
-To do that, sign up online, or call the above phone number to have a signup form mailed to you.
-For online enrollment, you need your name, Social Security number, and bank account details.
+Sign up online, or call the above phone number to have a signup form mailed to you.
+You need your name, Social Security number, and bank account details for online enrollment.
 The IRS sends you a PIN (personal identification number) in the mail to complete your enrollment.

 Pay Estimated Taxes by Credit Card